anujy787/smart-job/README.md

 - **Job Management**
   - `browse-jobs.html`: Grid view of available job listings
-  - `job-details.html`: Detailed view of a specific job post
+  - `job-details.html`: Detailed view of a specific job post with application status
   - `post-job.html`: Form for creating new job listings
   - `edit-job.html`: Form for updating existing job listings

 - **Application Management**
-  - `applications.html`: Job seeker's view of their applications
+  - `applications.html`: Job seeker's view of their applications with search functionality
   - `manage-applications.html`: Employer's view for reviewing applicants

 - **Notifications**
   - `notifications.html`: List view of user notifications with read/unread status
+  - Delete functionality for individual notifications and batch operations
   - Real-time counter in the navigation bar

 - **Dashboard**